mitchfen/artist-database/README.md

 * You need [SQLite3](https://sqlite.org/download.html) on your machine.

-* [Tabulate Python module](https://github.com/astanin/python-tabulate) - which is licensed under the MIT license.
+* [Tabulate Python module](https://github.com/astanin/python-tabulate) - which is distributed under the MIT license.
 `pip install tabulate`
 * You may want a program to view the db file but it is not required.
 I like [sqliteonline.com](https://sqliteonline.com/) and [SQLiteStudio](https://github.com/pawelsalawa/sqlitestudio/releases).